ytrytio/LizardsMustDieMod/README.md

 ---

 *[1]* *On Linux/Mac it's `./gradlew`, but if you're using Linux I assume you know how to run executables properly anyway.*
-*[2]: Yes, I know this is stupid.
+*[2]: Skibidi dop yes, I know this is stupid.
 It's a Github UI limitation - while the jar itself is uploaded unzipped, there is currently no way to download it as a single file.*